 1988: Leonard Cohen released his eighth studio album, I’m Your Man.
 The LP saw Cohen move toward a more modern sound and established him as an international best-selling artist.

 1991: Sting had his second and final #1 studio album on the UK chart with The Soul Cages.

-1994: “Streets of Philadelphia” by Bruce Springsteen was released, from the soundtrack to the film of the same name.
+1994: “Streets of Philadelphia” by Bruce Springsteen was released as a single from the soundtrack to the film of the same name.
 The song was a hit in many countries around the world and reached #9 on the Billboard Hot 100.
-It also won an Academy Award for Best Original Song as well as four Grammy Awards, including Song of the Year and Best Rock Song.
+It also won an Academy Award for Best Original Song as well as four Grammy Awards including Song of the Year and Best Rock Song.

 Alan Caddy, guitarist, arranger, record producer, session musician, original member of Johnny Kidd & the Pirates, and lead guitarist for the Tornados, was born in Chelsea, London, England in 1940.

 Gail Collins Pappalardi, songwriter, artist, and wife of Felix Pappalardi who contributed lyrics to many Mountain songs, co-wrote Cream’s “World of Pain” and “Strange Brew,” and created the artwork for the covers of many of Mountain’s albums, was born in 1941.

 Graham Nash, singer-songwriter, solo artist, and member of the Hollies and Crosby, Stills & Nash, was born in Blackpool, Lancashire, England in 1942.

 Ronnie Goodson, leader of Ronnie and the Hi-lites and trumpet player with John Fred and His Playboy Band, was born in Jersey City, NJ in 1945.